-- LDAP TLS Port: The port on which eDirectory should listen for LDAP requests in clear text. - LDAP SSL Port: The port on which eDirectory should listen for LDAP requests in SSL.
-You can also use a key to configure whether eDirectory should mandate secure connections when bind requests send the password in clear text. - Require TLS: Whether eDirectory should mandate TLS when receiving LDAP requests in clear text.
+- LDAP TCP Port: The port on which eDirectory should listen for LDAP requests in clear text.
+If no port is mentioned, 389 will be assumed by default. - LDAP SSL Port: The port on which eDirectory should listen for LDAP requests in SSL.
+You can also use a key to configure whether eDirectory should mandate secure connections when bind requests send the password in clear text.
+If no port is mentioned, 636 will be assumed by default. - Require TLS: Whether eDirectory should mandate TLS when receiving LDAP requests in clear text.
+If no value is provided for this parameter, by default it will be set to Yes.